stanford-rc/globus.stanford.edu/_posts/2024-01-24-google-drive-quotas.md

 news: true
 toc: false
 title:       Google Drive quotas, and using Globus for Drive migrations.
-excerpt:     University IT is implementing a 50 GB quota on Google Drive spaces.
-This will limit how much you can transfer in to Google Drive, and will trigger many migrations of data out of Google Drive.
-Read on to learn how Globus is affected, and how to prepare for a migration.
+excerpt:     Future changes to Google Drive quotas will not prevent users from using Globus to transfer data.
+Learn about migrating data from Google Drive with Globus.
 ---
+{% include note.html
+   content=
+'The information below may be out-of-date.
+Check [Transitioning to a Sustainable Google Workspace](https://uit.stanford.edu/news/transitioning-sustainable-google-workspace) for the latest updates.'
+%}

 On January 23, University IT posted the news article [Transitioning to a Sustainable Google